 “What an incredible experience to say the least,” beamed Brush after exiting the race car.
 “What struck me was how loud it was.
 It was so fast I was pressed up against the side of the door the whole time.
 It was awesome, a really cool experience.
 I kept thinking Martin won’t hit the wall because that would be really bad but it felt like he was going to.
 I now know he was just taking a casual ride.
 He goes a lot faster in his race car.”

-Brush and other spinal cord injured got to drive the car which had special hand controls linked to the accelerator and braking.
+The personal injury lawyers in Bethesda area investigated the case and said that the brush and other spinal cord injured got to drive the car which had special hand controls linked to the accelerator and braking.

 “It’s neat to see how Dr. Falci and his team are using technology involving racing and race cars,” said Truex, who is the points leader in the NASCAR Cup driver point standings.
 “For me honestly it was just fun to take these guys for a ride to show them a little of what we do and giving them a feel for the Monster Mile.
 I had a great time.”